MikeDietrichDE/learning-library/data-management-library/database/upgrade/19c/upgrade/upgrade-to-19c.md

     ![](./images/monitor_upgrade.png " ")

 11. Wait until the upgrade completed.
 Depending on the hardware, the upgrade will take about 25-35 minutes.
-*If you don't want to watch the screen this long, you could meanwhile approach Lab 13: Transportable Export Import as it uses another database, and then return to this lab stage here again - don't close the xterm, don't exit AutoUpgrade.*
+*If you don't want to watch the screen this long, you could meanwhile approach Lab: Transportable Export Import as it uses another database, and then return to this lab stage here again - don't close the xterm, don't exit AutoUpgrade.*

     ![](./images/upgrade_19c_28.png " ")